groupgets/purethermal1-uvc-capture/readme.md

 - v10 = Open and review .hdf5 files

-## SYSTEM UPDATE/INSTALL PACKAGE COMMANDS
+## SYSTEM UPDATE/INSTALL PACKAGE COMMANDS FOR IR DATA

+If you have not already, please connect your pi or linux computer to the internet and open up the terminal.

 Terminal Commands: